-Our next Open Day will be held on Wednesday 18 May 2022.
+Our next Open Morning will be on Wednesday 10th May 2023.

 Visitors are invited to arrive between 10am – 11am (final entries at 11am).

 We love to show interested families around our school.
-We usually hold two general open days during the year, in March and October.
+We hold several open mornings during the year.
 Families will be given a tour with one of our Year 6 pupils and this is a great chance to get a feel for the school through the eyes of our pupils.
 Visitors will have the opportunity to speak to a senior member of staff and have any questions answered.